esx-framework/esx-documentation/_docs/es_extended/server-functions/esx.registerservercallback.md

 end)
 ```

-Register a calbback to be triggered with [ESX.TriggerServerCallback](../../client-functions/esx.triggerservercallback/)
+Register a callback to be triggered with [ESX.TriggerServerCallback](../../client-functions/esx.triggerservercallback/)